 Audio is a very important part of a successful animation but can often be the part that people forget to allocate sufficient budget to.

 A professional voiceover is a must - they're professionals for a reason.
 I have contacts with voiceover artists and agencies and will be able to source you with shortlist of possible candidates.
-Voiceover artists more than often have the equipment and the ability to record themselves, and you’re usually able to supervise a recording session over Skype.
+Voiceover artists more than often have the equipment and ability to record themselves, and you’re usually able to supervise a recording session over Skype.